Bring a Privileged Access Management Policy to Life

 - Password Manager – Enforces PAM policy by protecting systems from access by means of stolen or expired passwords.
-It features automation password rotation, Application-to-Application Password Management (AAPM), password encryption and more.
+It features automation password rotation, Application-to-Application Password Management (AAPM), password encryption, and more.
 The Password Vault stores passwords in a secure and certified vault, enforcing a PAM policy that prohibits physical password reset or override.

-Strong policy is at the heart of effective PAM, which in turn leads to more successful cybersecurity across the board.
+A strong policy is at the heart of effective PAM, which in turn leads to more successful cybersecurity across the board.
 Rules defining which users can be granted privileged access are essential to making the most of PAM technology.
 WALLIX offers a PAM solution suited to efficient and transparent PAM policy definition and enforcement.
 With WALLIX, it is possible to implement strong but flexible PAM policies, supporting business objectives with robust cybersecurity.

-Policy is at the heart of effective PAM implementation and use.
+The policy is at the heart of effective PAM implementation and use.